aaccurso/aaccurso.github.io/_posts/2017-04-09-phaser-for-tabi.md

 To **automate the build process** we decided to use our company's Jenkins server, hosted on an Ubuntu Server.

-We created one job per application which performed the build of latest master unless a specific version tag was given.
+We created one job per application, which performed the build of the latest master branch unless a specific version tag was given.

 In order for Jenkins to be able to **build an Android Cordova application** it was necessary to: